deen360/Paris-housing-prediction/03-orchestration/readma.md

 you can then see the flow in the prefect ui and also the parameters in the mlflow ui, the logs will also display the mse, the shedule can be changed either in the ui or the main-deployments.yaml file.

+the sheduling is done either from the main-deployment.yaml or from the deployments ui

 # NOTE
  if all the steps above seem stressfull, you can equally just turn on the mlfow ui server and the prefect orion server then you run the paris.py as a python script using